 Q: Why should I take SHARE!’s training?

 SHARE!’s program gives peers–even those who already have other certifications–evidence-based practices, which enable peers to excel in helping others get jobs and housing, while reducing hospitalization, incarceration and mental health symptoms.
-SHARE!’s approach was honored by the American Psychological Association in August, 2016.
+SHARE!’s approach was honored by the American Psychological Association (click for link).